 - ~3 oz. alfalfa sprouts roughly chopped

-- 1 teaspoon pepper (I use a white/black pepper mix)
+- 1 tsp pepper (I use a white/black pepper mix)

-- 3 tablespoon Shaoxing, Sherry, or Marsala wine
+- 3 tbsp Shaoxing, Sherry, or Marsala wine

 - 1 package wonton wrappers round or square